Kelocoes/compunet3-20252/README.md

   - Create a video player from scratch
   - Create an Alert component
 - Create a page to showcase the components library

+- Add the profile page with/without mocked data
+- Enhance styles across the application for better UX/UI